 Do I have to refinance all of my student loans?

-Nope.
-Some people only use Credible for their private loans so they can keep the protections in place with their federal ones.
+No. Some people only use Credible for their private student loans so they can keep the protections in place with their federal ones.

 How much can I save refinancing my student loans with Credible?